Ten Must-Knows For Designing Your Own Book

 First off, in the general tab check the all pages box.
 You also need to check the single pages box for your manuscript, but check the Spreads box for your cover.

 Compression settings should specify 300 dpi.

 Marks and bleed settings need to include Print marks – trim, bleed, registration, and colour bars.
 And use the document bleed settings.

 If you use images or graphics, your output settings should be changed to make sure you create a CMYK document.
 Colour conversion needs setting to ‘convert to destination’ and the destination needs to be set to a CMYK profile.

-There are LOADS of other settings that can be adjusted here for a multitude of reasons, but these ones we’ve covered are the crucial ones.
+There are LOADS of other settings that can be adjusted here for a multitude of reasons, but the ones we’ve covered are the crucial ones.

 Do you need an e-Book?
 Well… You already have the content so why not?

-Amazon’s KDP service makes it easy possible – albeit ultra-restrictive from a designer’s viewpoint.
+Amazon’s KDP service makes it possible – albeit ultra-restrictive from a designer’s viewpoint.

 Finding Your Brands Personality & Tone of Voice